kdrkrgz/kdrkrgz.github.io/about.md

 </ul>
 <p>Currently I working as data analyst for data collection, analysis, understand data's language and visualization.</p>

-<p>And finally, I believe that data science will make the world a better place...</p>
+<p>And finally, I believe data science will make the world a better place...</p>

 <p>Have questions or suggestions?
 Feel free to <a class="sidebar-contact" href="#">Contact Me</a><p>